-- Regard to UN human rights instruments: The national commissioner must have regard to the full range of UN human rights instruments to which Australia is a party when performing his or her functions or exercising his or her powers.
-This should include explicit reference to both the CRC and DRIP. - Consultation with Aboriginal and Torres Strait Islander children and young people: The right for children and young people to be directly involved in decisions about matters that affect them is a central principle of both the CRC and DRIP.
-The establishing legislation should include a strong emphasis on involving and empowering Aboriginal and Torres Strait Islander children and young people in the work of the commissioner. - Broader consultation cooperation and coordination: In addition to consultation with Aboriginal and Torres Strait Islander children and young people, the national commissioner should also be required to consult, cooperate and coordinate with Commonwealth, state and territory government departments and agencies, Aboriginal and Torres Strait Islander community-controlled organisations, Aboriginal and Torres Strait Islander communities and families, and other entities concerned with issues affecting Aboriginal and Torres Strait Islander communities and families, and other entities concerned with as other AHRC commissioners. - Documents and information: The national commissioner should be able to access relevant documents and information on request from government departments and agencies.
+- Regard to UN human rights instruments: The national commissioner must have regard to the full range of UN human rights instruments to which Australia is a party when performing his or her functions or exercising his or her powers.12 This should include explicit reference to both the CRC and DRIP. - Consultation with Aboriginal and Torres Strait Islander children and young people: The right for children and young people to be directly involved in decisions about matters that affect them is a central principle of both the CRC and DRIP.
+The establishing legislation should include a strong emphasis on involving and empowering Aboriginal and Torres Strait Islander children and young people in the work of the commissioner.13 - Properties and the properties of the properties - Documents and information: The national commissioner should be able to access relevant documents and information on request from government departments and agencies.15